FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ![alt text](img/avoided_prod.png)

 ## **Provider** (_Mandatory_)
-For every non-cutoff technosphere flow, a provider must be selected.
-A provider connects the flow to an upstream process producing that flow.
+For every non-{term}`cutoff <cut-off flow>` technosphere flow, a provider must be selected.
+A {term}`provider` connects the flow to an upstream process producing that flow.
 Every non-cutoff technosphere should have at least one provider option.

-Read more about openLCA provider linkages in the openLCA manual [here](https://greendelta.github.io/openLCA2-manual/processes/process_tab_content.html).

 :::{note}
 Only non-cutoff technosphere flows have an upstream provider.
 Cutoff flows and elementary flows do not have providers as they are not being produced by a process.